utsecnet/PAW/Active Directory/README.md

-## Active Directory
+## Shadow Groups
 If you want to use Shadow Groups to aide in managing your devices, you will need to keep your PAW devices separate from your day-to-day devices.
+This means a separate OU for your PAW devices and a separate OU for all your other workstations.

 What are Shadow Groups?

+Shadow Groups are groups that mirror the membership of an Active Directory OU.
+If you have ever administrated a Novel Netware network, you will recall that you can apply the membership of an OU to a network object's ACL.
+Thus, giving access to an object based on the users in an OU.
+Active Directory does not allow you to add OUs to ACLs.
+Thus, if we wanted to replicate this behavior in AD, we need shadow groups.
+With shadow groups you now have all members of each department in a group.
+All departmental computers in their own groups.
+All laptops in their own groups.
+All Tablets in their own groups...

+What else can you do with Shadow Groups?

+* Apply GPO security filtering to shadow groups rather than **Authenticated Users**.
+Now you can apply the GPO to a higher level OU, and have it apply to only certain child OUs without the need for complicated WMI filters.
+* More effectively manage NPS 802.1x policies.
+* Quicker reporting for auditors.
+All employees are in thier own group, filtering out things like service accounts, contacts, and contractors which are members of the **Domain Users** group.
+Same for computers and the **Domain Computers** group.
+* Rule the world

+How are Shadow Groups managed?

-It is a group that is automatically created and whose membership is automated based on OU membership.
-In other words, a scheduled task runs on a regular interval and creates groups based on your Active Directory OU hierarchy.
-It then takes the members of the OU and adds them as memebers of the group.
+A scheduled task runs on a regular interval and creates groups based on your Active Directory OU hierarchy.
+It then takes the members of the OU and adds them as members of the group.
 Lastly, it removes group members that may have moved to a different OU, keeping your group membership accurate.

-This is how I have AD setup:
+## Recommended Active Directory Hierarchy
 ```
 DOMAIN.COM
 └── Company